 - All participants must meet the following program eligibility requirements for street outreach programs: - Unsheltered homeless, living in places not meant for human habitation such as campsites, abandoned buildings, bus or train stations, in cars, or under bridges (see definitions listed above for Category 1 (i)). - All ESG recipients must use the standard order of priority for documenting evidence to determine unsheltered homeless status.
 Grantees must document in the client file that the agency attempted to obtain the documentation in the preferred order.
-The order should be as follows: - Third-party documentation (including HMIS) - o Intake worker observations through outreach and visual assessment - $\circ\quad \mbox{Self-certification of the person receiving assistance}$ - Programs should engage individuals, make an initial assessment of needs, and determine unsheltered homeless status.
-During outreach, if programs determine that an individual does not meet the definition of unsheltered homelessness, they should still connect any literally homeless person needing assistance to the local coordinated assessment entry system to access needed services, but not enroll them for expanded services in the street outreach program.
+The order should be as follows: - Third-party documentation (including HMIS) - o Intake worker observations through outreach and visual assessment - Self-certification of the person receiving assistance - Programs should engage individuals, make an initial assessment of needs, and determine unsheltered homeless status.
+During outreach, if programs determine that an individual does not meet the definition of unsheltered homelessness, they should still connect any literally homeless person needing assistance to the local coordinated entry system to access needed services, but not enroll them for expanded services in the street outreach program. - Programs can only turn away unsheltered individuals from program entry for the following reasons: - The individual does not meet the unsheltered homeless definition. - The safety of staff is at imminent risk - Programs cannot disqualify an individual or family from entry because of employment status or lack of income.